razoumov/publish/02-task-parallelism.md

 # Task Parallelism with Chapel

-The basic concept of parallel computing is simple to understand: we **divide our job in tasks that can be executed at the same time**, so that we finish the job in a fraction of the time that it would have taken if the tasks are executed one by one.
+The basic concept of parallel computing is simple to understand: we **divide our job into tasks that can be executed at the same time**, so that we finish the job in a fraction of the time that it would have taken if the tasks are executed one by one.

 >> ## Key idea
 >> **Task** is a unit of computation that can run in parallel with other tasks.